By Tim Lambert

-Tudor boys usually went to a kind of nursery school called a 'petty school' first then moved onto grammar school when they were about seven.
+Boys usually went to a kind of nursery school called a 'petty school' first then moved onto grammar school when they were about seven.
 The school day began at 6 am in summer and 7 am in winter (people went to bed early and got up early in those days).
 Lunch was from 11 am to 1 pm.
-School finished at about 5pm.
-Boys went to school 6 days a week and there were few holidays.
+School finished at about 5 pm.
+Boys went to school 6 days a week and there were a few holidays.

-Discipline in Tudor schools was savage.
-The teacher often had a stick with birch twigs attached to it.
-Boys were hit with the birch twigs on their bare buttocks.
+Discipline in Tudor schools was harsh.
+The teacher often had a stick with birch twigs attached to it for hitting boys.

 Tudor children who did not go to school were expected to work.
 They helped their parents by doing tasks such as scaring birds when seeds were sown They also helped to weave wool and did other household tasks.

 In the 16th century children from rich families usually had their marriages arranged for them.
-If they refused to marry the person their parents chose they were beaten until they changed their minds.
 Children from poorer families had more choice over whom to marry.
 Yet girls usually married young.
 Many were married when they were only 15 or 16.
 Boys often married between the ages of 18 and 21.

-Linen was used to make shirts and underwear.
-However only the rich could afford cotton and silk.
+Linen was used to make shirts.
+Only the rich could afford silk.
 Rich people also embroidered their clothes with silk, gold or silver thread.
-Rich Tudor women wore silk stockings.
+Rich women wore silk stockings.

 Tudor women wore a kind of petticoat called a smock or shift or chemise made of linen or wool and a wool dress over it.
-A woman's dress was made of two parts, a bodice or corset like garment and a skirt.
+A woman's dress was made of two parts, a bodice, and a skirt.
 Sleeves were held on with laces and could be detached.
-Workingwomen wore a linen apron.
+Working women wore a linen apron.

-In the late 16th century many women wore a frame made of whale bone or wood under their dress called a farthingale.
+In Elizabethan England many women wore a frame made of whalebone or wood under their dress called a farthingale.
 If they could not afford a farthingale women wore a padded roll around their waist called a bum roll.

 Tudor women did not wear knickers.
 However men sometimes wore linen shorts.

-In Tudor Times everyone wore hats.
+In the 16th century everyone wore hats.
 Poor women often wore a linen cap called a coif.
-After 1572 by law all men except nobles had to wear a woollen cap on Sundays.
+After 1572 by law all men except nobles had to wear a woolen cap on Sundays.

 In the 16th century buttons were usually for decoration.
 Clothes were often held together with laces or pins.
 Furs in Tudor Times included cat, rabbit, beaver, bear, badger and polecat.